naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg.md

 ```
 ```

+## Big things coming in v3.0.0
+With the next major release of Homebrewery, v3.0.0, this tool *will no longer support raw HTML input for brew code*.
+All brews made previous to the release of v3.0.0 will still render normally.

 ## New Things All The Time!
 What's new in the latest update?
 Check out the full changelog [here](/changelog)